moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 - [GitLab Blog](https://about.gitlab.com/blog/)
   - Various content about GitLab.
 Mostly technical stuff, but not exclusively.
 Subscribing to the newsletter can be useful.
 - [Release Overview Website](https://gitlab-com.gitlab.io/cs-tools/gitlab-cs-tools/what-is-new-since/?tab=features)
-  - A fairly unknown tool that can help with understanding the changes in each GitLab version.
-(Source code of the website is [here](https://gitlab.com/gitlab-com/cs-tools/gitlab-cs-tools/what-is-new-since).)
+  - A fairly unknown tool that can help with understanding the changes in each GitLab version. ([Source code of the website](https://gitlab.com/gitlab-com/cs-tools/gitlab-cs-tools/what-is-new-since).)
 Important features of this website to pay extra attention to:
     - [CVEs by version](https://gitlab-com.gitlab.io/cs-tools/gitlab-cs-tools/what-is-new-since/?tab=cves): easily keep track of security vulnerabilities in each GitLab version.
     - [Upgrade path](https://gitlab-com.gitlab.io/support/toolbox/upgrade-path/): a handy tool which can list the steps of upgrading self-managed GitLab from version X to version Y.
 - [Deprecations by version](https://docs.gitlab.com/ee/update/deprecations.html)
-  - same data as [this page](https://gitlab-com.gitlab.io/cs-tools/gitlab-cs-tools/what-is-new-since/?tab=deprecations) of the Release Overview website, just in a different format.
+  - same data as [this Deprecations by Version page](https://gitlab-com.gitlab.io/cs-tools/gitlab-cs-tools/what-is-new-since/?tab=deprecations) of the Release Overview website, just in a different format.
 - [GitLab Releases Blog](https://about.gitlab.com/releases/categories/releases/)
   - The same information as the Release Overview website, but in nicely formatted blog posts, ready to share with customers.
 - [The GitLab Project](https://gitlab.com/gitlab-org/gitlab)